Trump Has Transferred $1.3 Million in 2020 Campaign Donations To His Businesses

-A Forbes report has broken down a number of charges President Donald Trump has paid into his own businesses from his 2020 re-election campaign donations, finding that they total $1.3 million according to his latest campaign filings.
+A Forbes report has broken down a number of charges President Donald Trump has paid into his own businesses from his 2020 re-election campaign donations, finding that they total $1.3 million, according to his latest campaign filings.
 The charges include expenses for food, rent, lodging, and other charges taken out of donation funds that were given to his re-election campaign and which have been shifted into the accounts of businesses Trump owns.

-Tens of thousands of people have contributed to his re-election campaign, totaling around $50 million, but since being elected, the self-proclaimed billionaire hasn’t kicked in any cash of his own towards his re-election.
+Tens of thousands of people have contributed to his re-election campaign, totaling around $50 million, but since being elected, the self-proclaimed billionaire hasn’t kicked in any cash of his own toward his re-election.
 That’s despite claims he made when he announced his candidacy that he wouldn’t be using anyone’s money but his own, a promise he kept until June of 2016, up until which point he spent $50 million of his own cash.

 “I’m using my own money,” Trump said at the time.
 “I’m not using the lobbyists.”